Vyral/base-template/_drafts/getting-to-the-bottom-of-recent-real-estate-headlines.md

 {% include youtube.html %}

-How much of the bad news you see and read about our market is true?
-Let’s get to the bottom of this today.
+<center>How much of the bad news you see and read about our market is true?
+Let’s get to the bottom of this today.</center>

 There’s been some bad news reported on our real estate market recently.